About Us & Program Application

 Dates and Places - Application Procedures

-The Math and Computer Science Project Development Classes are open only to enrolled TTT Mentor Program students and parents.
+The Math, Computer and Science Project Development Classes are open only to enrolled TTT Mentor Program students and parents.
 However, the public is invited to participate in all the activities from March through June.
-An application with guidelines can be downloaded from this page.
+A program's application with guidelines can be obtained via an email ssent from this page below.

 To view the lists of students, parents, mentors and volunteers go to the top of this page and click on the appropriate title.